Probing Secret Interactions of Astrophysical Neutrinos in the High-Statistics Era: Secret neutrino interactions

 The separation between these dips, and thus their separate observability, depends on the neutrino mass spectrum.
 In the last few years, there has been a lot of progress in understanding it: cosmological data bounds the total neutrino mass ${\sum m_\nu < 0.12 \, \mathrm{eV}}$ at 95\% CL~\cite{Planck:2018vyg}, and neutrino oscillation data prefer the Normal mass Ordering (NO), i.e., $m_3 > m_2 > m_1$, over the Inverted mass Ordering (IO), i.e., $m_2 > m_1 > m_3$, with $\sim 2.5 \sigma$~\cite{Esteban:2020cvm}.
-Admittedly, the cosmological bound is subject to some model-dependence \cite{DiValentino:2019dzu, Escudero:2020ped, Esteban:2021ozz}, and the oscillation preference has lately weakened~\cite{Esteban:2020cvm}.
+(As is standard in neutrino oscillation studies, we denote as $\nu_1$ and $\nu_2$ the eigenstates that are closest in mass, with $m_2 > m_1$.
+The other eigenstate is denoted as $\nu_3$.)
+Admittedly, the cosmological bound is subject to some model dependence \cite{DiValentino:2019dzu, RoyChoudhury:2019hls, Escudero:2020ped, Esteban:2021ozz}, and the oscillation preference has lately weakened~\cite{Esteban:2020cvm}.
 However, both hints are already statistically significant and the situation should improve quickly.
 For simplicity, we calculate our results assuming the NO. As we show below, the main difference between the NO and the IO appears in present IceCube data, which is not our focus.
 For Gen2, we show that it has comparable sensitivity to $\nu$SI for both mass orderings.